AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/announcements.md

 An announcement is a multimedia message (text, image or video) that an Administrator broadcasts to a defined set of users.

-Administrator can broadcast announcements to learners informing them about the occurrence of an event or an activity.&nbsp;When an announcement is broadcast to a particular group or learning object users, all the learners associated with the target group receive notifications.
+Administrator can broadcast announcements to learners informing them about the occurrence of an event or an activity.
+When an announcement is broadcast to a particular group or learning object users, all the learners associated with the target group receive notifications.

 # Announcements notification {#announcementsnotification}